zukunft/zukunft.com/docs/code_functions_all.md

             ew in /formula/formula.php
     \-- dsp_unlink_phr - section for function dsp_unlink_phr not yet defined that it should be to review in /formula/for mula.php
-    \-- order error - order of section construct and map has difference at db_fld_to_url should be before url_mapper, order of section to review has difference at dsp_edit should be before dsp_hist_links
+    \-- order error - order of section construct and map has difference at db_fld_to_url should be before url_mapper
 \-- formula_link
     \-- name - section for function name is expected to be debug in /formula/formula_link.php
     \-- name_linked - section for function name_linked not yet defined that it should be object vars in /formula/formula